 Email Ally Donnelly

-He came to NECN after two decades with The Boston Globe, where he was editor or co-editor of The Globe 100 for four years and covered the Massachusetts State House, Big Dig, Boston Harbor cleanup, Boston City Hall, and business beats including airlines, energy, telecommunications, and technology.
-His work has won awards from groups including The Associated Press managing editors and Society of American Business Editors and Writers.
+Howe came to NECN following two decades with The Boston Globe, where he edited several editions of The Globe 100 and covered the Massachusetts State House, Big Dig, Boston Harbor cleanup, Boston City Hall, and business beats including airlines, energy, telecommunications, and technology.

-Howe of Newton, Mass. is married to the novelist Holly LeCraw Howe (The Swimming Pool) and graduated magna cum laude from Harvard College in 1986.
+Born in Boston, Howe lives in Newton, Mass., and is married to the novelist Holly LeCraw Howe (The Swimming Pool, The Half-Brother) and graduated magna cum laude from Harvard College in 1986.

 Email Peter Howe